jerryrogersjr/JPACRUDProject/README.md

 a list of vehicles via CSV.
 The biggest challenge that I saw that could be an issue in the future is matching up the data to the table.
-For example, my database table has a column for the vehicle Id which I wanted to leave blank on the database and allow it to auto increment.
+For example, my database table has a column for the vehicle Id which I wanted to leave blank on the import and allow it to auto populate and auto increment... which it does, but again matching up the data to the tables are key.
 And I also wanted the Id in the first position, which it is.
 However, for this project I did end up hard coding some Id's and cutting my list down.
 This will not be the preferred option in the future Just a learning point.
 Overall, this project was actually a great learning tool in mapping.